matei-teca/volunteer-for-a-cause/README.md

 # Welcome

-This project represents a platform for recruting volunteers by organisations of humanitarian causes.
+This project represents a platform for recruiting volunteers by organizations of humanitarian causes.